Anaa (TV series): Supporting

-Home media and digital release
+Release

 The show was also released on YouTube alongside its airing on TV.
 It became available on iflix after syndication and remained available till late 2019.
 The show is also available on Indian streaming platform MX Player.

 Reception

 Each episode of Anaa has more than 3 million views on YouTube and received 5.6 TRPs at its highest.
 The sparkling chemistry of Izza and Altamash has been applauded by the masses and got huge viewership.
 At 19th Lux Style Awards, Usman Mukhtar and Naimal Khawar got nomination of Best Emerging Talent for their respective breakthrough performances.

 Accolades

 Production

 The series had been shot in the scenic locations of Chitral.
 The series was earlier titled Kainaat but was later changed to Anaa.
 In an earlier interview with DAWN, Hania Amir talked about her character, "This one has a journey very similar to a lot of individuals out there who own their individuality and their uniqueness and in return are not very much liked for just being themselves".